-Accounting professionals and ProAdvisors using QuickBooks Accountant 2013 often need to see the same interface their client sees when use QuickBooks.
-Especially helpful during phone calls from clients, "Toggle" helps the ProAdvisor or accounting professional see what the client sees.
-That way, they can tell if the client, who may be running QuickBooks SimpleStart, Pro, or Premier, has access to the menu item, functions and reports which they will be advising them to use.
+Accounting professionals and ProAdvisors using QuickBooks Accountant 2016 often need to see the same interface their client sees when using QuickBooks.
+This is especially helpful during phone calls from clients, "Toggle" helps the ProAdvisor or accounting professional see what the client sees.
+That way, they cantell if the client, who may be running QuickBooks Pro, or Premier, has access to the menu item, functions and reports which they will be advising them to use.
 This makes over-the-phone consulting much easier.

-Access this feature by selecting File > Toggle to Another Edition and then select QuickBooks SimpleStart, QuickBooks Pro or QuickBooks Premier General Business Edition.
+Access this feature by selecting File > Toggle to Another Edition and then select QuickBooks Pro or QuickBooks Premier General Business Edition.